ovhlabs/knowledge-base/en/_posts/2016-02-25-filebeat-logs.md

 ###Launch Filebeat

-Launch the Filebeat binary or service to test your config file and head to your apache website for exemple to send some logs. you will see this kind of logs in Graylog :
+Launch the Filebeat binary or service to test your config file and head to your apache website for exemple to send some logs. you will see this kind of logs in Graylog:

 ![beat_graylog](/kb/images/2016-02-25-filebeat-logs/beats_graylog.png)